aswathyseb/markerdb/README.md

 4. Get fasta sequence for the marker accessions obtained in step3.
 5. Create sqlite3 database with marker sequence details.

+The entire process typically takes ~45 minutes using NCBI's nt database.

 **How to install the script?**